 Did you make this recipe?
 Snap a photo and leave a comment!

-Pumpkin Swirl Cheesecake with Gingersnap Crust
+Swirled Pumpkin Pie Cheesecake with Gingersnap Crust

 For the Gingersnap Crust

-- 1/3 cup salted butter, melted
+- 7 tbsp salted butter, melted

 For the Cheesecake

-- 1 and 1/2 cups granulated or cane sugar
+- 1 and 1/2 cups granulated sugar

-- 4 large eggs
+- 4 large eggs, at room temperature

-- 1 and 1/2 tsp vanilla extract
+- 1 tbsp vanilla extract

 For the Pumpkin Portion of the Cheesecake Batter

-- 1 cup canned pumpkin not pumpkin pie filling
+- 1 and 1/3 cup pumpkin puree not pumpkin pie filling.
+317 grams

-- 1 and 1/2 tsp cinnamon
+- 2 and 1/4 tsp + 1/8 tsp cinnamon

-- 1/2 tsp nutmeg
+- 3/4 tsp nutmeg

-- 1/4 tsp cloves
+- 1/4 tsp nutmeg

-- 1 and 1/2 tsp ginger
+- 1/4 tsp ground ginger

 For the Whipped Cream

-- 1 cup heavy whipping cream
+- 1 cup cold heavy whipping cream

-- 2 TBSP powdered sugar
+- 1/4 cup powdered sugar

-- 1/2 tsp vanilla
+- 1 tsp vanilla

 - Make the Cheesecake: It's important not to over-mix the batter – this will result in a cheesecake that collapses a bit when it's out of the oven and cooling.
 Mix things until they're just incorporated, then stop!
-In a large mixing bowl, cream the cream cheese with electric mixer just until smooth and creamy.
-Add the sugar and mix until just combined.
-Add the eggs, one at a time, mixing until just combined after each one, adding the vanilla in with the last egg.
-Spoon 2 cups of the mixture into a medium mixing bowl.
-Stir in the pumpkin and spices.
-Spoon the batter, alternating between the plain and pumpkin, into the baked crust.
-Take a knife and gently swirl the batter – drag from top to bottom and left to right, sticking the knife down into the batter so that the swirls show throughout the cheesecake, not just on top.
+In a large mixing bowl, beat the softened cream cheese with electric mixer until creamy, about 1 minute.
+Add the sugar & mix until well incorporated, about 1 minute.
+Scrape the bottom and sides of the bowl with a rubber spatula as you go.
+Add the eggs one at a time, mixing on medium speed after each until just incorporated.
+Add the vanilla and sour cream and mix until just incorporated.
+Remove 3 cups (681 grams) of batter and add to a medium bowl.
+Stir in the pumpkin puree and spices.
+Stir in the additional spices & maple syrup to the plain portion of the batter.
+Alternate adding dollops of each type of batter over the baked crust.
+(Ice cream scoops work great here!)Take a knife and gently swirl the batter – drag from top to bottom and left to right, sticking the knife down into the batter so that the swirls show throughout the cheesecake, not just on top.